Advanced Placement (AP)

 The Advanced Placement (AP) program at Doherty High School offers a number of challenging, interesting and relevant courses.
 Through college-level AP courses, you enter a universe of knowledge that might otherwise remain unexplored in high school.
 Through AP Exams, you have the opportunity to earn credit or advanced standing at most of the nation's colleges and universities.
 Public universities in the state of Colorado generally offer credit for AP exam scores of 3-4-5 (varies at each university).

 For More information about AP at Doherty, click here.

 Learn more about our AP Capstone program.

 AVID!
 Advancement Via Individual Determination is a program designed to prepare students for college, career, and life.
 During this elective course, organizational, note-taking, studying, research, collaboration, reading, and writing skills are taught.
 Each grade level has their own class during the day, and we aide our students (most being first generational college applicants) in applying for college, accepting a school, and applying for scholarships.
 We encourage our students to take higher-level courses, keep a “C” or better grade point average, and to have good attendance and behavior.
-Please contact Lori Watson (719-328-6557) or Gina Turner (719-328-6523) for more information.
+Check out our AVID website for more information.